ElijahOzhmegov/Computer-Science-f-r-Big-Data-bg/A3/kafka-playing-around/README.md

 if __name__ == "__main__":
     produce(sleep_time=2, even=False)
 ```
-Below code for​ Producer C​.
+Below code for​ **Consumer C**​.
 It prints values from the topic named
 `numbers`.
 ```python
 from kafka_utils import connect_kafka_consumer